-Just as with the current system, the new system is required by law to be risk-based.
-In other words, premium assessments for each individual institution are supposed to reflect the specific and measurable risks of loss to the Deposit Insurance Fund (DIF) posed by the bank's assets and liabilities.
+Just as with the current system; the new system is required by law to be risk-based.
+Premium assessments for each individual institution are supposed to reflect the specific and measurable risks of loss to the Deposit Insurance Fund (DIF) posed by the bank's assets and liabilities.
 The key question, therefore, is whether reciprocal deposits do in fact increase an institution's risk profile.

-Nowhere in the proposal does the FDIC present any empirical data or analysis - any evidence at all - that they do.
-With no explanation or justification, the agency simply proposes treating reciprocal deposits in the same way as traditional brokered deposit.

-In fact, data that show that reciprocal deposits increase the risk of loss to the DIF does not exist.
-On the contrary, the studies that have been conducted on the issue conclude that reciprocal deposits have either no effect or a salutary effect on the probability of bank failure - and for good reasons.
+Nowhere in the proposal does the FDIC present any empirical data or analysis that they do, in fact, increase an institutions risk profile.
+With no explanation or justification, the agency simply proposes treating reciprocal deposits in the same way as traditional brokered deposits.
+The notion that reciprocal deposits increase the risk of loss to the DIF does not exist.
+On the contrary, studies that have been conducted on the issue conclude that reciprocal deposits have either no effect or a salutary effect on the grobability of bank failure-and for good reasons.